 D | Legal Writing |

-*Professional Responsibility will not be assessed in stand-alone questions, but may be assessed with other Foundational Skills from Group 2.
+*Professional Responsibility will not be assessed in stand-alone questions but may be assessed with other Foundational Skills from Group 2.

-Foundational Skills testing will offer examinees a number of ways to demonstrate their ability.
+Foundational Skills testing will offer you a number of ways to demonstrate your ability.
 For example, an "Issue Spotting and Analysis" item may ask you to assess the probability of an outcome of a claim based on relevant legal rules and standards.
 Alternatively, you may be provided a collection of legal resources from a client file and asked to identify critical issues that require resolution to demonstrate skill in "Legal Research."

 Foundational Skills Considerations | |